Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

 These realisations rejuvenated my meditation practices.
 I spent more time meditating and learning about meditation.
 I embarked on a journey of self-study of the mind guided by my inner experience.

 Each time I encountered a new experience in my life, I searched for an explanation in the literature.
-I looked for answers that were consistent scientifically, and spiritually, and with my personal experience.
+I looked for consistent answers scientifically, spiritually, and from my experience.
 If I couldn't find a consistent answer, I kept looking.

 I studied neuroscience, cognitive psychology, social psychology and behavioural economics.
 I read spiritual books like the Bible, the Tao Te Ching and the Bhagavad Gita.
-I attended meditation classes at various Buddhist Centres.
-I joined groups focused on the Advaita Vedanta (non-duality) school of Hinduism.
+I joined a group focused on the Advaita Vedanta (the non-duality) school of Hinduism.
+I attended meditation classes at Buddhist centres.
 I listened to spiritual teachers like Eckhart Tolle.
 I meditated, and I practised Presence in my day.

-At first, I discovered that I could only meditate deeply in silent solitude.
+At first, I could only meditate in silent solitude.
 I needed to be out in the countryside, alone in nature.
-My mind was so busy and my thoughts so invasive, that any distraction would take my attention or irritate me.
+My mind was so busy and my thoughts so invasive that any distraction would take my attention or irritate me.

-When meditating in solitude, I learned that I could observe my inner experience.
+Meditating in solitude taught me that I could observe my inner experience.
 I began to become familiar with thought and emotion and learned what my beliefs were.
 I uncovered my unhelpful underlying beliefs.

-I discovered the fears and needs associated with these beliefs that affected how I felt and thought.
-Using this new set of tools, I worked through the beliefs that were limiting my happiness.
-I discovered that there were very, very many of them…
+I discovered the fears and needs associated with my beliefs that affected how I felt and thought.
+Using this new set of tools, I worked through the beliefs limiting my happiness.
+I discovered that there were very many of them…

 A New Set Of Tools

-I learned that meditation was a way of finding my beliefs, needs and fears, and a way of releasing them.
-I worked through this heavy load of emotional baggage that I had accumulated over the years.
+I learned that with meditation, I could release my unhelpful beliefs and fears through emotional processing.
+Over a few years, I worked through the heavy emotional baggage I had accumulated.
 I learned what happiness is.

 Happiness

 Presence had found its way into the news.
 It was beginning to become known as Mindfulness.
-An 8-week course was developed in 1979 in the U.S. It is designed to help people suffering from chronic pain and terminal illness.
-The course was a set of basic meditations, yoga, and some stress management techniques.
-The course had come to the attention of the public and organisations.
+An 8-week course was developed in the U.S. designed to help people suffering from chronic pain and terminal illness.
+The course includedf basic meditations, yoga, and some stress management techniques.
+The course has come to the attention of the public and organisations.
 It was a secular way of teaching meditation.
 Meditation was previously seen as new-age mumbo-jumbo.
-I rarely told people I meditated.
+I rarely told people that I meditated.

 Mindfulness and Stress

-Mindfulness-Based Resilience offers a different way of being.
+Mindfulness-Based Resilience offers a change of perspective.
+A different way of being.
 You can learn to experience life from the present moment rather than from the past or the future.
-A previously oppressive life-situation can become far less intense.
-You can learn how to leave your suffering out of your present moment.
-You can find a new perspective that leads to happiness.
+An oppressive life situation can become far less intense.
+You can learn to leave your suffering out of your present moment.
+You can find a new perspective that leads to happiness and fulfilment.

 I teach mindfulness and resilience to people and organisations.